newsdev/ai2html/index.md

 ## How to install ai2html

-Download the [latest version of the script here](https://github.com/newsdev/ai2html/raw/master/ai2html.jsx) clicking the link and saving it to your computer.
+Download the [latest version of the script here](https://github.com/newsdev/ai2html/raw/master/ai2html.jsx) by clicking the link and saving it to your computer.

 Move the `ai2html.jsx` file into the Illustrator folder where scripts are located.
 For example, on Mac OS&nbsp;X running Adobe Illustrator CC 2014, the path would be:
 ```